kazet/wpgarlic/README.md

 because it didn't lead to many findings.
 Uncomment `files` in  `config.DEFAULT_ENABLED_FEATURES` to change that.

+Fuzzing REST routes as logged-in admin has been disabled as it led to false positives.
+Uncomment `rest_routes_admin` in  `config.DEFAULT_ENABLED_FEATURES` to change that.

 ## Fuzzer internals
 ### Blocklists
 Some plugins need other ones (e.g. woocommerce) as a dependency.
 When fuzzing a plugin that has